Assessment

 So, they are making us answer to a group of individuals, which granted, we can choose, but they decide and then purchase that care for us!

+Is this not completely obscuring the idea of independence?
 We are accountable adults, who have self-control over our own life’s, and finances!
 So why are they suggesting we are incapable of taking care of our care finances?
 The notion is completely condescending!
 The only thing that makes us different from everyone else, is a physical disability?

 In our eyes, this means that IUTs fail to put individuals at the heart of the decision-making process, and instead take away our choice and our control over our care.
 Which surely we deserve?
 It merely mimics the same system currently in place, just given a new name… In line with the Social Model of Disability, the Welsh Government says it is committed to disabled people fulfilling their potential and achieving their ambitions and dreams, by removing barriers that get in the way of such ambitions.
-The Welsh governments current IUT plans are building these barriers up, rather than demolishing them, are they not?

 We truly can’t understand how our own Welsh government thought it was okay, to put people who needed 24-hour care in a situation, where they don’t have any choice in who provides their care for them.